 Sand bars in narrow inlets are constantly shifting, making it difficult to mark them with buoys.
-Sometimes sand bars are indicated by waves as they form into breakers when passing over sand bars.
+Sometimes, sand bars are indicated by waves as they form into breakers when passing over the sand bar.
 If you ground the boat on a sand bar, seek help from another boater or radio for help.